Modern United States Navy carrier air operations

 Modern United States Navy aircraft carrier air operations include the operation of fixed-wing and rotary aircraft on and around an aircraft carrier for performance of combat or noncombat missions.
+The carrier is usually the centerpiece of the carrier strike group.
 The flight operations are highly evolved, based on experiences dating back to 1922 with USS Langley.

 Flight deck crew

-On an aircraft carrier flight deck, specialized crew are employed for the different roles utilized in managing air operations.
+On an aircraft carrier flight deck, specialized crews are employed for the different roles utilized in managing air operations.
 The different flight deck crews wear colored jerseys to visually distinguish their functions.

-Everyone associated with the flight deck has a specific job, which is indicated by the color of his deck jersey, float coat and helmet.
+Everyone associated with the flight deck has a specific job, which is indicated by the color of their deck jersey, float coat and helmet.
 Rank is also denoted by the pattern of pants worn by flight deck crew: